 Baking with Freeze Dried Fruit

-For this scones recipe, I re-hydrated strawberries in water a few minutes before proceeding.
-They worked just as I hoped in this yummy scone recipe and I would use them again.
+For this scone recipe, I re-hydrated strawberries in water a few minutes before proceeding in hopes that they would be more like fresh.

 - 3/4-1 cup Crunchies freeze-dried Strawberries

 - 2 Tbs. sugar